shauryem/Textbook-Buy-Sell-Website/programmers_guide.md

 # Programmers Guide

-### In order to build our textbook buy and sell web app, we chose to use the following technologies.
+### In order to build the textbook buy and sell web app, I chose to use the following technologies.
 More information regarding each feature can be found by clicking the linked names.

 - Next.js - a framework built on React and Javascript. https://nextjs.org/
 - React Bootstrap - a front end framework built for React used for our UI elements https://react-bootstrap.github.io/